Hippodrome, London: Theatre 1909–1951

 In 1909, it was reconstructed by Matcham as a music-hall and variety theatre with 1340 seats in stalls, mezzanine, gallery and upper gallery levels.
-It was here that Tchaikovsky's Swan Lake received its English première by the Ballets Russes in 1910.
+It was here that in 1910 Tchaikovsky's Swan Lake received its English première in the form of Act 2 with Olga Preobajinska as the Swan Queen.
 The Albert de Courville revues were performed here from December 1912.

 The Hippodrome hosted the first official jazz gig in the United Kingdom, by the Original Dixieland Jazz Band, in 1919.

 Its reputation was for revue and musical comedy, among them The Five O'Clock Girl, the West End production of Vincent Youmans' hit Broadway musical Hit The Deck (1928) and also Mr. Cinders, both in 1929; Ivor Novello's Perchance to Dream in 1945 with Margaret Rutherford; and the revue High Spirits in 1953 with Cyril Ritchard and Diana Churchill.
 Julie Andrews made her stage debut here at the age of 12.
 From 1949 to 1951 it was the London equivalent of the Folies Bergère.